Sensirion/arduino-i2c-sfx6xxx/README.md

    `File` ➔ `Examples` ➔ `Sensirion I2C SFX6XXX` ➔ `exampleUsage`

    The provided example is working with a SFC6000, I²C address 0x24.
-   In order to use the code with another product or I²C address you need to change it in the code of `exampleUsage`.
+   In order to use the code with another product or I²C address you need to change it in the code of `examples/exampleUsage`.
-   You find the list with pre-defined addresses in `src/SensirionI2CSfx6xxx.h`.
+   You find the list with pre-defined addresses in `src/SensirionI2CSFX6XXX.h`.

 5. Click the `Upload` button in the Arduino IDE or `Sketch` ➔ `Upload`